 St. Nicholas Day is one of the most joyous and beloved holidays.
 Children everywhere wait impatiently for the arrival of St. Nicholas and for the gifts which he brings.
 How wonderful when their dreams can come true!
 Our sincere thanks to our benefactors for their understanding and support.

-St. Nicholas history in Ukraine goes back to the 10th and 11th centuries.
+St. Nicholas history in Ukraine goes back to the 10th and 11th centuries, when Kyivan Rus Prince Volodymyr (Vladimir the Great) brought Christianity and St. Nicholas to Kyiv.
 In churches, his icons are prominently placed on the iconostas, usually next to Jesus, the Mother of God, or the patron saint of the church.
 His icons were found also in nearly every home.
 In the mountains of western Ukraine where the Hutzels named the four seasons of the year after saints, winter honors St. Nicholas.

 Ukrainian folk tradition recognizes two Saint Nicholas figures: "cold Nicholas" and "warm Nicholas."

 Cold Nicholas, the familiar winter saint, is believed to bring the first snow by shaking his beard.
 In Western Ukraine, accompanied by angel and devil figures, he is celebrated with gift-giving as described above.
 As the patron saint of spinning, yarns and thread were brought to church to "add to his beard."

 Celebrated in the spring, warm Nicholas, patron saint of horses and farming, is said to walk the land to dry overly wet areas and dampen the dry.
 On the festival eve horses are driven to pasture to begin grazing in the fields.
 Young single men stayed to guard the herds, easting a special treat of butter pies and porridge.
 They were joined by young women and the festivities began with music, dance, and games.